Greystone Mansion

 The Greystone Mansion, also known as the Doheny Mansion, is a Tudor Revival mansion in Beverly Hills, California, United States.
-A gift from Los Angeles oil tycoon Edward L. Doheny to his son, Edward "Ned", Jr., it was purchased by the City of Beverly Hills in 1965, and became a public park in 1971.
+A gift from Los Angeles oil tycoon Edward L. Doheny to his son, Edward "Ned", Jr., it was purchased by the City of Beverly Hills in 1965 and became a public park six years later.

 Architect Gordon Kaufmann designed the estate, which includes landscaped grounds highlighted by distinctive formal English gardens.
 Construction was completed in 1928.

-The Trousdale Estates property was added to the National Register of Historic Places in 1976, and is often used as a film location.
+The Trousdale Estates property was added to the National Register of Historic Places in 1976 and is often used as a film location.
 The house's main staircase is one of the most famous sets in Hollywood.